-The initial order of the boolean/BDD variables is determined by the BDD variable order option (see the options section).
-Several predefined orders exist, and it is also possible to define a custom order.
-By default, the sorted order is used.
-The following predefined orders exist:
+For basic configuration, the initial order of the boolean/BDD variables can be configured using the BDD initial variable ordering option (see the options section).
+By default, the sorted order is used as initial variable ordering.
+The following predefined initial orderings can be used: